Hall-e3/legal-practice-dashboard/README.md

 ### Authentication Flow

-1. User enters credentials on login page
+1. User enters credentials on the login page
-2. Credentials are validated against mock user database
+2. Credentials are validated against the mock user database
 3. On successful authentication, user info is stored in Redux and localStorage
 4. Protected routes check authentication state before rendering
 5. Role-based UI elements are conditionally rendered based on user role